-REQ ID Requirement Compliance Justification Reference PLD- REQ- MEC-001 The payload shall demonstrate a positive margin using a safety factor of 2 for the separation loads: a vertical downward G-force of 15G and a lateral G-force of 7.5G in any direction in the XY plane applied to the payload's center of mass.
-C, P, N, or N/A Examples: Simulated in CAD model Tested system by dropping from a height of 3 m and stopping using a rope.
-Example: Section X in ESDP.
+-MEC-001 positive margin using a safety factor of 2 for the separation loads: a vertical downward G-force of 10G and a lateral G-force of 7.5G in any direction in the XY plane applied to the payload's center of mass.
+N/A Simulated in CAD model Tested system by dropping from a height of 3 m and in ESDP. the payload's center of mass. stopping using a rope.

-11.5.
+10.5.
 Mass and Power Budgets